 Council on Accreditation of Nurse Anesthesia Educational Programs (COA)

-- Employment of graduates within six months of graduation – 100%
+- Employment as Nurse Anesthetists within 6 months of graduation: 100%

 - Graduation Rate: From 2008 through 2015, 93 of 100 (93%) students admitted have completed the program.